dclive/Gigabyte-B660M-Elite-AX/README.md

 **If you don't have a 6900XT, you should remove the above items.**

-**Addendum:  OC97+**
+**Addendum:  OC1.02+**

 - Use OCAT to update to the latest OpenCore.
 No issues to report.
 DO THIS.
 It's worth staying current and fully fixed.
-OC95 is current in the zip and works great.
+OC95 is current in the zip and works great with older MacOS releases, and OC1.02+ is best for MacOS15+.
 Read a simple guide I wrote here for details on howto:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT.
-As of Dec 28, OC97 is fully tested and works great; simply perform the update as described in the link immediately above.
+As of October 2024, OC1.02 is fully tested and works great; simply perform the update as described in the link immediately above.